-What is a geolocation session?
+What is a geolocation session and how is it counted?

 ScenarioSession Count